Louis Silberkleit: Biography

 In 1939, in response to the popularity of Superman and Action Comics, Silberkleit, Goldwater, and Coyne founded the comic book publisher MLJ Magazines.
 The name was derived from the initials of the first names of Maurice Coyne, Louis Silberkleit, and John Goldwater.
 After starting out as a publisher of superhero comics, MLJ Magazines produced the first Archie Comics in the winter of 1942, described by The New York Times as "a series of comic books detailing the antics of Archie and his teen-age friends."
 Archie soon became MLJ Magazine's headliner, which led to the company changing its name to Archie Comic Publications.

 Columbia Publications lasted until 1960, at which point Silberkleit, Goldwater, and Coyne immediately founded Belmont Books, a low-rent publisher of paperback originals in the science fiction, horror, and mystery genres.
 Beginning c.
 1958, Silberkleit was also a silent partner in Tower Publications, publisher of the Midwood Books line of soft-core erotic fiction for men, and later, Tower Books and Tower Comics.
 In 1971, Tower acquired the assets of Belmont Books, merging the two companies to form Belmont Tower.

 Personal life

 On May 16, 1926 Louis Silberkleit married Lillian Meisel (20 April 1903 – 23 April 1970), a Lithuanian of Jewish ancestry who came to America in 1914.
 On April 27, 1932 their only son, Michael Ivan Silberkleit, was born in New York City.

 On April 23, 1970 Lillian Silberkleit died in New York City at the age of sixty-seven.

 In 1972 he married his second wife, Nicole Bernheim.

 Death and legacy

-Louis H. Silberkleit died on Friday February 21, 1986 at Mount Sinai Hospital (Manhattan).
+Louis H. Silberkleit died on Friday, February 21, 1986 at Mount Sinai Hospital.
 He was survived by his second wife Nicole Bernheim and his son Michael I. Silberkleit (from his first marriage) and daughter Ally Silberkleit.

 Michael Silberkleit became chairman of Archie Comics after his father's death.
 Michael died on August 5, 2008; his widow Nancy became co-CEO of the company with Jonathan Goldwater (John L. Goldwater's son).